unistbig/netGO/README.md

 <hr>

 ### 1. netGO
-netGO function calculates significant gene and genesets<br>
+netGO function tests the significance of the gene-sets for the input gene list<br>
-and returns a data frame of Gene-sets, and their P-value, Q-values derived from netGO+, Fisher’s exact test and *netGO (optional)*.<br>
-and score for network interaction and overlap <br>
+and returns a data frame of gene-sets, their *p*-values, *q*-values derived from netGO+, Fisher’s exact test and netGO (optional) as well as the scores for the network interaction and overlap.<br>

 <b>Input arguments</b>

-* genes: A character vector of input genes (e.g., DE genes).<br>
+* genes: a character vector of input genes (e.g., differentially expressed genes).<br>
-* genesets: A list of gene-sets consisting of groups of genes.<br>
+* genesets: a list of gene-sets consisting of groups of genes.<br>
 * network: A numeric matrix of network data.
-The network score range is [0,1].
-1 for strong interaction and 0 for no interaction<br>
+The network scores are normalized to the unit interval [0,1].
+1 represents strong interaction and 0 for no interaction<br>

   | |A|B|C|
   |:--:|:--:|:--:|:--:|